Tundra Space

 Magnetic Resonance Imaging

-Both Diabetics and Healthy Volunteers will undergo MRI protocols including Blood Oxygen Level Dependence (BOLD), Intravoxel Incoherent Motion (IVIM), Arterial Spin Labeling (ASL), T1\&T2-mapping imaging and Magnetic Resonance Elastography (MRE).
-For Diabetics, blood tests for creatinine and cystatin C, along with blood pressure measurements, will be taken within a three-day window surrounding the MRE test.
+Both Diabetic Kidney Disease (DKD) patients and Healthy Volunteers will undergo MRI protocols including Blood Oxygen Level Dependence (BOLD), Intravoxel Incoherent Motion (IVIM), Arterial Spin Labeling (ASL), T1\&T2-mapping imaging and Magnetic Resonance Elastography (MRE).
+For Diabetics, blood tests for creatinine and cystatin C, urine test for albumin-to-creatinine ratio (UACR), along with blood pressure measurements, will be taken within a three-day window surrounding the MRE test.
 Additionally, Diabetics will undergo a renal biopsy to assess the extent of kidney damage.

 Locations (1)